buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuildingStorey.md

 ![IfcBuildingStorey as part of a spatial structure](../../../../figures/ifcbuildingstorey-spatialstructure.png "Figure 1 &mdash; Building storey composition")

+Figure 1 &mdash; Building storey composition

 Figure 2 describes the heights and elevations of the _IfcBuildingStorey_.

-* elevation of storey provided by: _IfcBuildingStorey.Elevation_ as a local height value relative to _IfcBuilding.ElevationOfRefHeight_, it is usually the top of construction slab
+* elevation of the structural slab level: provided by Qto_BuildingStoreyBaseQuantities with Name="ElevationOfSSLRelative"
+* elevation of the finish floor level: provided by Qto_BuildingStoreyBaseQuantities with Name="ElevationOfFFLRelative"
-* net height of storey, also referred to as total height or system height (top of construction slab to top of construction slab above): provided by BaseQuantity with Name="GrossHeight"
+* net height of storey, also referred to as total height or system height (top of construction slab to top of construction slab above): provided by Qto_BuildingStoreyBaseQuantities with Name="GrossHeight"
-* net height of storey (top of construction slab to bottom of construction slab above): provided by BaseQuantity with Name="NetHeight"
+* net height of storey (top of construction slab to bottom of construction slab above): provided by Qto_BuildingStoreyBaseQuantities with Name="NetHeight"

 ![space heights](../../../../figures/ifcbuildingstorey_heights.png "Figure 2 &mdash; Building storey elevations")